 Florence, with its skyline engraved with the majestic silhouette of the Duomo, artworks by Michelangelo, Botticelli and Leonardo da Vinci, and streets filled with the aromas and flavours of authentic Tuscan cuisine, is more than just a destination.
-Check out our guide with tips on attractions and sights to visit in Florence.
+Check out our guide with tips on things to do in Florence.

 For more information on transport, accommodation, prices and other practical tips, check out our Florence guide.